AsafHaim147/Kiosk-API/README.md

 # Kiosk-API

-a simple api written in django (rest framework) that allows a db connection to a postgres server to fetch specific items.
+a simple api written in django (rest framework) that fetch specific items from a postgres service